Siargao, Philippines – Paradise Found

 Imagine a place where you can stroll along deserted beaches, chase butterflies as big as your hands, drink rum from coconut shells, and encounter rock pools packed with fish, crabs, and starfish with dancing legs.
 Imagine nature on steroids.
-Fantasia come to life in a kingdom where dreams really do come true.
+Fantasia comes to life in a kingdom where dreams really do come true.

-I used to think the perfect island paradise was just an ideal, like a phony postcard or mental mirage.
+I used to think the perfect island paradise was just an idea, like a phony postcard or mental mirage.
 I was wrong.
 The Philippines, otherwise known as “The Pearl of the Orient Seas,” delivers the real thing, outweighing anything you could ever imagine.

 With more than 7100 spectacular islands to choose from, the hardest part is deciding where to go, which is why I was surprised that the country has very little international tourism to speak of.

-People tend to back away from the Philippines in favor of places like Thailand, for example.
+People tend to back away from the Philippines in favour of places like Thailand, for example.
 This is due to the fear factor in relation to certain dangers like armed robbery, terrorism, kidnappings, and worse.

 And yes, with a population of over 80 million, the Philippines are not free of crime (show me a place that is), but you can avoid any dangers by using a little common sense.

-What’s more, considering the number of islands available, the overall areas to steer clear of are miniscule.
+What’s more, considering the number of islands available, the overall areas to steer clear of are minuscule.
 However, due to historical reasons of violence and resistance, it’s probably best to keep away from the following regions:

-- North Catobato province, south central Mindanao
+- North Cotabato province, south-central Mindanao

-- The Lake Lanao area in north central Mindanao
+- The Lake Lanao area in north-central Mindanao

 - Maguindanao, long considered a dangerous place due to political disputes between opposing parties